 SEC-17a-4 Compliance Checklist

-- All data types should be archived in a way that allows eDiscovery in a case of a data request during legal proceedings.
+All data types should be archived in a way that allows eDiscovery in the case of a data request during legal proceedings.

 - retain messages in a write-once-read-many format

 - support different retention schedules- apply legal holds

 - perform queries to comply with early case assessment